chapel-lang/chapel/doc/rst/language/spec/modules.rst

 the scope of the import in place of the old name unless the old name is additionally specified in the ``unqualified-list``.
-If an import which renames a symbol is present at module scope, imports and uses of that module will also be able to reference that symbol using the new name instead of the old name.
+If an import which renames a symbol is present at module scope, imports and uses of that module will also be able to access that symbol using the new name instead of the old name.
 Renaming does not affect accesses to that symbol via the source module's prefix, nor does it affect imports or uses of that module from other contexts.
 It is an error to attempt to rename a symbol that does not exist or is not visible in the